 Mittineague Children’s Center is licensed by the Massachusetts Department of Early Education and Care (EEC) and provides developmentally appropriate programs for infants, toddlers, and preschoolers, ages 8 weeks to 7 years of age.
 The Center also meets or exceeds West Springfield’s building and health standards, as well as appropriate fire codes as required.
-All required licenses are posted in the administrative office and/or the bulletin board in the main hallway near the office for anyone who wishes to review the conditions authorized.
+All required licenses are posted either in the administrative office and/or the bulletin board in the main hallway near the office for anyone who wishes to review the conditions authorized.
 A copy of the EEC- Child Care Center Rules and Regulations that govern childcare centers like ours is on file and available for study upon request.

 Once you are ready to visit our facility, please set up an appointment so we can best assist you.
 We will be glad to take the time to inform you about everything you need to know, including enrollment information and the relevant paperwork.
 You can make an appointment over the phone at (413) 733-5566 or by filling out our contact form.
 We always appreciate your visit!

 The health of every child at our Center is important to us.
-To keep the spread of illness from child to child at a minimum, we ask that parents help their children wash their hands immediately upon entering the Center each morning.
+To keep the spread of illness from child to child at a minimum, we ask that parents sanitize their hands & help their children wash/sanitize their hands immediately upon entering the Center each morning.
 Health professionals tell us this is the single most effective way to prevent the spread of germs.

 It is our policy to clean, disinfect, and otherwise treat toys, furniture, etc. on a regular basis to prevent the spread of any communicable diseases.
 Staff members are instructed in proper hand washing, appropriate handling of food, and sanitary methods of dealing with/cleaning up after toileting accidents, etc., to greatly reduce the transmission of communicable disease.

-The center supplies formula and baby cereal for babies under 1 year old.
+The Center supplies formula and baby cereal for infants under 1 year of age.
 Parents need to provide baby food and appropriate snacks for older infants.
 Infants are served table food prepared by the Center once they turn 1 year of age.